skishore23/coralx/README.md

 cd coralx
 pip install -r requirements.txt

-python -m core.cli.main run --config config/examples/quickstart.yaml
+python core/cli/main.py run --config config/examples/quickstart.yaml

 # Expected: completes in ~10–20 min on a single GPU (or slower on CPU),
 # writes adapters to ./cache and a summary to ./runs/<run_id>/summary.json